OpenChain-Project/Telco-WG/tools/openchain_telco_sbom_validator/README.md

 A script to validate SBOMs against the [OpenChain Telco SBOM Guide](https://github.com/OpenChain-Project/Telco-WG/blob/main/OpenChain-Telco-SBOM-Guide_EN.md).

+What is new in version 0.3.3:
+* fixed a bug when the CISA SBOM type was followed by another line of text in the comment.

 What is new in version 0.3.2:
 * option `--strict-url-check` now also checks the value of the PackageChecksum if present.